-She comes from a military family with both her father and sister graduating from the Naval Academy and serving in the United States Marine Corps.
-Meghan's responsibility is the daily management of Dog Tag Inc., including all business decisions, hirings and strategic vision for the future of the organization.
+Meghan comes from a military family with both her father and sister graduating from the Naval Academy and serving in the United States Marine Corps.
+Meghan is a 2017 Presidential Leadership Scholar and a recipient of the U.S. Army's Outstanding Civilian Service Award.

 DIRECTOR OF DEVELOPMENT